Research and Publications

 With two years of generous support from the Alexander von Humboldt Foundation, I have been writing a monograph that attempts to show how Aquinas, modifying and developing Aristotle's ethics, joins happiness, moral rules, virtue, and grace into an interconnected whole.
 Happiness, understood fundamentally as a matter of engaging in and enjoying genuinely good activities, is the key to achieving this unity.
 Whether or not such a holistic view of ethics can ultimately be sustained, the result is a vision of what it is to live a good and happy human life, which brilliantly weaves together well-being, connection to others, and a morality of rules integrated with virtues.
 The book is under contract at Cambridge University Press.

 John Buridan: Questions on the Ten Books of Aristotle's Nicomachean Ethics - Volume 1.
 A translation.

-Under contract with Cambridge University Press, this translation of John Buridan's magisterial work in ethics will make accessible one of the most important and influential reflections on ethical Aristotelianism in philosophy's history.
+Supported by a grant from the National Endowment for the Humanities and under contract with Cambridge University Press, this translation of John Buridan's magisterial work in ethics will make accessible one of the most important and influential reflections on ethical Aristotelianism in philosophy's history.
 In the three books that comprise Volume 1, Buridan, one of the truly great thinkers of the Middle Ages, treats everything from happiness to virtue to interactions between the will and intellect.
-He does so from his characteristic nominalist perspective, indebted not only to Aristotle, but also to the Stoics upon whom Buridan freely draws.
+He does so from his characteristic nominalist perspective, indebted not only to Aristotle but also to the Stoics upon whom Buridan freely draws.
 The result is a unique, magisterial development of a broadly Aristotelian ethic.

 Aquinas and the Ethics of Happiness.
 Under contract with Cambridge University Press.
 (Chs.
 2 and 5, Finalists for SMRP Founders' Awards.)